Davenport may not immediately come to mind when choosing a vacation destination for yourself, friends, or your family.

 This bar doesn’t serve food, but you’re welcome to have food delivered.
 It’s all fun and games, but sadly, you can’t bring your kids – this establishment is 21+ only.
 There’s another location across the river in Moline if you want to check that out, too.

 Have a Local Drink

-Visits to Wide River Winery and Bootleg Hill Honey Meads are a wonderful pairing for people who enjoy drinking alcoholic beverages and are interested in learning about how they are made.
+Visits to Wide River Winery and Bootleg Hill Honey Meads are a wonderful pairing for people who enjoy drinking alcoholic beverages and want to learn how they are made.

-These two businesses are not related in any way other than the fact that they provide tasty beverages and production information to interested parties.
+These two businesses are unrelated in any way other than providing tasty beverages and production information to interested parties.